xt0fer/SolnZipRISC1/README.md

 #### see thru-out for v1.4 notes

-many of these things are coming from cminus which maybe needs to be weakjava (.wj)
+many of these things are coming from WeakJava which maybe needs to be weakjava (.wj)

 - comparator instructions
 - removal of superfluous branches
-- add $literal for decimal numbers on instructions
+- NOPE add $literal for decimal numbers on instructions
 - add MOVI pseudo
+- DONE zas should just read standard in, not use a cmdline arg

 ## v1.3